 I’d like to divert from my usual topics to discuss one of my hobbies today.
 Baseball.
 The national pastime.
-For those of you who are unfamiliar, baseball is a game played with a ball, a stick, and a baseball diamond.
+For those of you who are unfamiliar, baseball is a game played with a ball, a stick, a glove, and a baseball diamond.
 I’m not going to get into all the rules here, as I’m sure someone else has already done this.
 I’ve studied baseball history for about 15 years now and in that time, no one has come close to hitting .400 (that is, having a base hit in 40% of at bats).
 Tony Gwynn in 1994 hit .394 in a strike-shortened season, but who knows which way he would have went if the season went all 162 games?
 My guess is he would have ended up somewhere in the .370s or .380s.
 No offense, Tony.
 It’s just that the media pressure would have driven you crazy, much like what happened to Roger Maris in 1961 when he broke the single season home run record by one in a longer season than the previous record holder.
 But if anyone could have done it, it would have been Gwynn.
 He was a pure hitter, with little power and a knack for hitting line drives and a good eye.
 His career batting average nears .340, which is the highest in the last 60 years.
 And there’s the rub.

 For the most part, people don’t hit for obscenely high batting averages anymore.
 Why?
 There are plenty of reasons, and I’ll start with what is the most prominent one.
 Strikeouts.
 Batters strike out quite a bit more than they did 70 years ago, when Ted Williams became the last baseball player to hit .400.
 Statistics show that somewhere between 25 and 30 percent of balls put in play are base hits.
 That would add around 20 or 30 points to someone’s batting average if they never struck out.
 Pitchers are far more skilled than they were in the first half of the 20th century.
 I’m not saying that there were no skilled pitchers back then, just that there were fewer in proportion to the amount we have today.
 They throw harder, have more movement on their pitches, and with the use of multiple relievers in a single game, there are fresh arms pitching the majority of the game as opposed to the 1900-1960s era where most starting pitchers pitched at least 20 complete games in a season.
 There are specialist relief pitchers today who come in just to face one batter.
 There are more pitches today than ever before.
 The hitter is constantly guessing at which pitch out of dozens is going to be thrown.
 Thus, there are many, many more strikeouts.